Fusionmedstaff

 What is a progressive care unit?

 Also known as a step-down unit or telemetry unit depending on the hospital or medical facility, a progressive care unit is a hospital department that’s designed to cater to patients who require a special level of medical attention.
-Oftentimes, the PCU acts as a bridge between the ICU and the medical-surgical unit to provide vigilant monitoring to patients as they recover from cardiac problems and other critical conditions.
+Oftentimes, the PCU acts as a bridge between the ICU and medical surgical unit to provide vigilant monitoring to patients as they recover from cardiac conditions and other critical conditions.

 What does a PCU nurse do?

 So, now that you know what a progressive care unit is, let’s explore what a PCU registered nurse does.
 PCU nurses are the lifeline for patients who are critical, but stable.
-Equipped with advanced clinical skills, PCU nurses closely monitor patients’ health, administer necessary medications, and perform minor medical procedures.
+Equipped with advanced clinical skills, a PCU critical care nurse closely monitors a patient's condition, administers necessary medications, record patient vitals, and performs minor medical procedures.

-PCU nurses are more than caregivers — they’re also patient advocates, educators, and emotional pillars.
-These registered nurses play a pivotal role in helping PCU patients understand their health conditions and empowering them toward a healthier life post-hospitalization.
+Progressive care unit nursing professionals are more than caregivers — they’re also patient advocates, educators, and emotional pillars.
+These registered nurses play a pivotal role in helping PCU patients and family members understand their health conditions and empowering them toward a healthier life post-hospitalization.

 Related: Med-Surg Nursing Overview